HediAbed/vagrant-kubernetes-cluster/Readme.md

 ```

 ### Init
 If you run `vagrant init`, the cli generate a Vagrantfile with the following example.
-The "2" in the first line below represents the version of the configuration object config.
+And The "2" in the first line of the example below represents the version of the configuration object `config`.

 ```ruby
 Vagrant.configure("2") do |config|